thurstonemerson/the-catalog/README.md

 ##How to run:

+The required python modules can be loaded from the vagrant configuration file pg_config.sh in this repository.

 This module has a PostgreSQL backend.
 The database can be created from psql using the script provided:

 	sudo su postgres